 Presets with Masks

-This type of the presets allows you to produce composite images like calendars, photos with fancy borders, or, as on example below, in circle shape.
+This type of preset allows you to produce composite images, such as calendars, photos with decorative borders, or, as shown in the example below, images in a circular shape.

 Frame-A-Face masked preset basics

-You can make these sorts of presets by editing preset lines in text file manually.
+You can create these kinds of presets by editing the preset lines in a text file manually.

-These are lines that you have to edit:
+Here are the lines you need to edit:

 OutputPixelWidth:<NNN> // Fixed output width (Integer value)